This Simple Beeper Circuit show us how to make a easy beeper circuit.

 When the push button switch is pressed this circuit creates a square wave signal to drive the speaker and release a beeping sound.

-- R1 and R2 are the resistors in ohms
+- R1 and R2 is the resistor values in ohms

 How to Build:

-To build a Simple Beeper Circuit follow the following steps for connection of the circuit:
+To build a Simple Beeper Circuit follow the below steps for connection of the circuit:

-- Also install the chosen PNP transistor Q2 in the allotted spot.
+- Also put PNP transistor Q2 in its spot.

 Conclusion: